sahem-team/sahim/README.md

 # Saham Project

-Saham Project is a platform built using Laravel, Filament, Tailwind CSS, and JavaScript.
+Saham is a platform built using Laravel, Filament, Tailwind CSS, and JavaScript.
 This platform aims to facilitate the donation and distribution of surplus food from restaurants and stores to those in need.
 It encompasses various features including home, donations, articles, about us, contact us pages, and three distinct panels for donors, charities, and an admin interface.

 ## Tech Stack